 And here is Teppei’s community-sized kalimba with a huge open resonator.

 By now, the good folk at Kurkku were wondering when I would ever come and open my booth.
-So, I borrowed a tie-dyed sheet from my friends at 88 Magazine and set everything up: the Soshisha editions of Living on the Earth and Being of the Sun, the EM Records releases of Music From Living on the Earth and Living in Hawaii Style, my own release of What Living’s All About and my out-sized Living on the Earth t-shirts, the catalog and posters for Aya Noguchi’s Living on the Earth clothing line (with the scarf as a sample), a copy of the October 2006 issue of 88 Magazine, open to the interview with me.
+So, I borrowed a tie-dyed sheet from my friends at 88 Magazine and set everything up: the Soshisha editions of Living on the Earth and Being of the Sun, the EM Records releases of Music From Living on the Earth and Living in Hawaii Style, my own release of What Living’s All About and my Living on the Earth t-shirts, the catalog and posters for Aya Noguchi’s Living on the Earth clothing line (with the scarf as a sample), a copy of the October 2006 issue of 88 Magazine, open to the interview with me.
 I’m wearing a festival t-shirt from the Rainbow Festival at Aso Mountain, also printed with the cover of Living on the Earth.
 In Japan, my dancing goddess is the icon of the Evolution.

 Across the road from my booth I could see the pond with its surrounding booths…

 …and next to it, a large tent for lectures, where I would do a story and music show the next day.
 Today my fellow author Sherpa (who I met last year here at Doshi when I lead a weekend workshop) is being interviewed about his backpacking and hiking books.
 He lives in a homemade house in the woods.

 On the side of the festival information booth (next to mine) hung an exhilarating poster for the Kodo Drummers tour.